JifuZhao/mlflow-demo/README.md

 # mlflow-demo
-Simple Demo of MLflow Project
+Simple Demo of MLflow Project with LightGBM

 ***
 ## Data